Structure-dependent radiative corrections to $e^+ e^- \to \pi^+ \pi^- \gamma$ in the GVMD approach: Numerical results

 We study the impact of the structure-dependent corrections, considering for all scenarios the following differential cross sections:

-where $M_{\pi\pi}$ is the invariant mass of the final-state pions and $\theta^+$ is the polar scattering angle of the $\pi^+$ particle, defined with respect to the direction of the incoming electron.
+where $\theta^+$ is the polar scattering angle of the $\pi^+$ particle, defined with respect to the direction of the incoming electron.
 The former observable is the quantity used in the experiments to extract the pion form factor from data, while the latter is relevant for acceptance studies.

 Our results for the two-pion invariant mass and the angular distribution are shown in Fig.~\ref{fig:invmass} and Fig.~\ref{fig:angdist}, respectively.
 The relative contributions shown in the lower panels of the plots are defined as follows: